MichSobo/MichSobo/README.md

 ### Hi there 👋

-- 🔭 I’m currently working as Mechanical Analysis Engineer, where I develop combusion engines using data from numerical analyses of digital twins.
+- 🔭 I’m currently working as Mechanical Analysis Engineer, where I develop combusion engines using data from numerical analyses.
 - 🌱 I’m currently expanding skills essential to a Data Analyst/Scientist role.
 - ✨ I'm currently developing an application to automate shop receipt OCR.